-As Dean of the Institute for Education, Kate has led Bath Spa University to be awarded an 'outstanding' grade by Ofsted for the quality of its primary and secondary teacher education programmes.
+As Executive Dean of the Institution for Education, Kate has led Bath Spa University to be awarded an 'Outstanding' grade by Ofsted for the quality of its primary and secondary teacher education programmes.
 As an education practitioner and leader, Kate is also chair of a local Multi-Academy Trust and Trustee of the National Union of Students.
 Kate has a continuing interest in gender and education and the difference that education can make to girls and the world.
 At BSU, Kate chairs the equality and diversity steering group.

 Other external roles